-Section D - Key Information on the Admission to Trading on a Regulated Market

-Under which conditions and timetable can I invest in this security?
+Section D - Key Information on the Admission to Trading on a Regulated Market Under which conditions and timetable can I invest in this security?

-Takeaway.com Offer.
-No Ordinary Shares or any other securities in the Company have been marketed to, nor are available for purchase, in whole or in part, by the public in the Netherlands, the United Kingdom of Great Britain and Northern Ireland ("United Kingdom" or "UK") or elsewhere in connection with the Takeaway.com Offer, the UK Admission or the NL Admission, save for the holders of the existing unconditionally allotted and issued and fully paid ordinary shares of £0.01 each in the capital of Just Eat plc and any further such ordinary shares which are unconditionally allotted or issued before the Takeaway.com Offer becomes or is declared unconditional in all respects (the "Just Eat Shares", its holders the "Just Eat Shareholders").
+No offering.
+No Ordinary Shares or any other securities in the Company have been marketed to, nor are available for purchase, in whole or in part, by the public in the Netherlands, the United Kingdom of Great Britain and Northern Ireland ("United Kingdom" or "UK") or elsewhere in connection with the UK Admission or the NL Admission, save for the holders of the existing unconditionally allotted and issued and fully paid ordinary shares of £0.01 each in the capital of Just Eat plc and any further such ordinary shares which are unconditionally allotted or issued before the Scheme becomes effective (the "Just Eat Shares", its holders the "Just Eat Shareholders") in connection with the Combination.
 The Company will not receive any proceeds in connection with the UK Admission or the NL Admission.